alierkanimrek/rplexusdocs/_pages/getting-started.md

 ### Overview
 Rplexus is based on a very simple philosophy.
 You can create your client easy 5 steps below.

 Rplexus is a central server between devices.
-In Rplexus terminology, each client is called Node and they connect to the server with a client software.
+In Rplexus terminology, each client is called Node and they connect to the server with a small application.
 So multiple client software can run on one device.

 **Node = Client**

 Each Node and its data are defined by the user from the rplexus.net web interface.
 In Rplexus terminology, each data is called Task and carries data such as variable_name = "value".
-You can write the codes that get this data from sensors or use the libraries developed by the community.
+You can write the your own codes or use the libraries developed by the community for getting data from sensors.

 **Task = Variable Name**

-The Rplexus server redirects data from clients to the user's web interface or other shared clients.
+The Rplexus server redirects data from clients to the user's web interface and other shared clients.
 With shared node tasks you can establish a network.

 You can configure this network to set up your smart home system and manage your network from any web browser.